crusnac/p4.rusnac.biz/README.md

-Web Application Assessment Report Management Platform
+<h1>Web Application Assessment Report Management Platform</h1>

-The Web Application Assessment Report Management Platform application is a web application report engine used to generate HTML, CSV, and PDF reports from raw XML files that are generated from the WebInspect web application scanner.
+The Web Application Assessment Report Management Platform application is a web application report engine used to generate HTML, CSV, and PDF reports from raw XML files that are generated from the <a href=“http://www8.hp.com/us/en/software-solutions/software.html?compURI=1341991#.UrSh6XnWJpc”>HP WebInspect web application scanner</a>.

-WebInpsect is a web application vulnerability scanner that produces a XML output.
+HP WebInpsect is a web application vulnerability scanner that produces a XML output.
 The XML output is a list of vulnerabilities and the details associated to remediate each respective vulnerability.

 I developed this project to be used by our users at Xerox Corp.
 Our users needed a easy way to view the vulnerabilities in multiple formats.
 The current report engine is very basic and only produces a list in PDF which is not very intuitive.